 Buckwheat must be turned under or cut within 10 days of flowering to prevent reseeding.

 Buckwheat sets seed quickly.
 Unless you want to be pulling up volunteers (which are easy to pull up by the way) you want to turn under the buckwheat no more than 10 days after flowering.
 It sets seed very quickly and is doing so while those beautiful white flowers are blooming.
-So about 35 days after seeding turn it under.

 The Advantage of a Late Season Planting